 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

-All articles published in Nutrire are included in DOAJ (Directory of Open Access Journals).
+All articles published in Nutrire are included in DOAJ (Directory of Open Access Journals) and LILACS.